-In addition to developing and commercializing PharmacoMDx products, MDxHealth offers PharmacoMDx services and support to pharmaceutical and other drug development companies at all stages of the theranostic development process, including (i) biomarker discovery, selection and optimization, (ii) bioinformatics, (iii) validation of companion diagnostic assays and (iv) clinical trial testing.
-MDxHealth's PharmacoMDx services, provided to both existing collaborators and on contracted services basis, focus on the identification and development of epigenetic biomarkers and molecular tests into companion diagnostics.
+In addition, MDxHealth offers PharmacoMDx[TM] services and support to pharmaceutical and other drug development companies at all stages of the theranostic development process, including (i) biomarker discovery, selection and optimization, (ii) bioinformatics, (iii) validation of companion diagnostic assays and (iv) clinical trial testing.
+MDxHealth's PharmacoMDx[TM] services, provided to both existing collaborators and on contracted services basis, focus on the identification and development of epigenetic biomarkers and molecular tests into companion diagnostics.

 2.2.2.
-Clinical Molecular Diagnostics Program (ClinicalMDx)
+ClinicalMDx[TM]